wsparcie/stockmarket_scraper/README.md

 ## Disclaimer

 This tool is for educational purposes only.
-Make sure to comply with Yahoo Finance's terms of service when using this scraper.
+Please comply with Yahoo Finance's terms of service when using this scraper.